manrajgrover/Ideone-Solutions-Downloader/README.md

 FAQs

 1.Chrome doesn't automatically download Python Codes.What to do?
-A.You can disable the enable malware protection option in Chrome while downloading and enable it back.
+A 1.You can disable the enable malware protection option in Chrome while downloading and enable it back.
 But I won't recommend it.